prasaisushant/Jenkins_ansible_docker_compose/README.md

 <h2>Notes</h2>
 <ul>
     <li>Ensure that you replace <code>&lt;host_ip&gt;</code> with the actual IP address of your host machine.</li>
-    <li> For those using docker desktop in replace used localhost in place of host-ip</li>
+    <li> For those using docker desktop use localhost in place of host-ip</li>
     <li>Make sure your firewall settings allow traffic on the required ports (8080 for Jenkins, 2000 for Ansible).</li>
 </ul>